-Even if you have used your passport and accompanying photocopy as a personal ID document (above), please provide another photocopy of this for use here.
+Even if you have used your passport and accompanying photocopy as a personal ID document (above), please provide another photocopy of this.

 If you are (or, at time of interview, will be) registered with and licensed by the GMC, please bring evidence that you are currently registered and have a licence to practise; please note this should be evidence of your current status and not necessarily your original GMC certificate.